The State Bank of Vietnam released Circular 06/2019/TT-NHNN on June 26, 2019 in response to concerns regarding Circular 19/2014/TT-NHNN.

-Added under Circular 06, besides all companies that are considered as an Foriegn Invested Enterpresises, as defined above, foreign investors participating in Business Cooperation Contracts (BCCs) and foreign investors directly implementing PPP projects need to have a DICA.
+According to Circular 06, in addition to companies that are considered foreign-invested, as discussed earlier, offshore entrepreneurs participating in Business Cooperation Contracts (BCCs) and foreign companies that carry out PPP projects should register for a DICA.

 When is a DICA used?

 As per Circular 6, when a Vietnamese and a non-resident foreigner are transferring shares or funds of an FDI company, the transaction must be registered through a DICA.
 By using DICA, investors can make payments for loans, receive capital, and transfer profits.
 There is no need for a DICA when capital is transferred between two foreigners and two locals.
 Essentially, this type of account is a bridge to connect foreign investment capital (in a foreign currency) to the company’s Vietnamese bank account (in VND).

 Foreign investors are permitted to engage in transactions from other countries or their accounts in foreign currency or Vietnamese dong.
 However, the account holder should have an authorized bank account in Vietnam.